 The term “wholesale supply chain” refers to the network of organizations involved in creating, distributing, and purchasing products through a wholesale intermediary.
 It also refers to the operations and processes used by companies to procure and ship these products.
 Wholesalers effectively take on a “middleman” role in the wholesale supply chain, purchasing products from suppliers or manufacturers in bulk and selling them at a low price to retail customers.

 Wholesale success depends on reducing costs without sacrificing revenue.
-Optimization efforts iron out inefficiencies to create cost-savings opportunities throughout the supply chain by:
+Wholesale optimization through the RELEX platform irons out inefficiencies to create cost-savings opportunities throughout the supply chain by:

 • Increasing inventory turnover